College of Social and Behavioral Sciences2021-2022

 - See the School of Communication page for information about the Communication Core, Advising and Student Responsibilities, and Graduation Requirements.

 All majors must earn a Grade of "C" or better in their freshman composition required course, and their foundation mathematics course.

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.

 - PROGRAM FEE INFORMATION

 Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $800 per year ($400 per semester) in students' Junior and Senior years has been approved for the Filmmaking emphasis of this program.
+A program fee of $400 per semester for all students with a Junior or Senior status has been approved for this program.